 “Ahem.”
 Murray interrupted.
 “How are we going to hike over there?”
 He pointed one finger at an even steeper part of the enormous mountain, where a valley formed, making a ‘V’ shape.

 “We don’t.”
 Joe replied casually, as if talking about which pet to choose, a macaw or a cat.

 BOOM!!
 A loud grumble escaped out of a deep part beneath the mountains.
 A good 10 tonnes of snow fell silently from above.
 “AVALANCHE!!”
-Both Joe and Murray screamed together.
-The earth seemed to be speaking in a low rumble of its.
+Both Joe and Murray yelled together.
+The earth seemed to be speaking in a low rumble of its own.
 Joe scrambled alongside Murray, who was shaking badly.
 A slippery piece of ice caught Murray’s foot and he slided freely at 124 kilometres an hour towards the base of the cliffs.

 I still remember clearly the first time I ever learnt to swim, back in 2014.
-It was quite fun and an interesting experience, as I had never learnt to swim before: and my Mum was with me.
+It was quite fun and an interesting experience, as I had never learnt to swim before; my Mum was with me.